ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 }
 ```

-Now run execute `bal run` from within `query_expression` folder and you will see an output similar to below
+Now execute `bal run` from within `query_expression` folder and you will see an output similar to below

 ```bash
 Compiling source